 Consistency means the data of a database should be consistent.
 Meaning the data we are using in some parts of our database should be consistent throughout the whole database.

-Consistency can be divided into two categories.
-Consistency in Data and Consistency in Reads.
-Let’s explore both of them with some examples.
+Consistency can be divided into two categories: Consistency in Data and Consistency in Reads.
+Let's explore both with examples.

 Consistency in Data